 Keeping the CPU cool is very important.
 A CPU that runs too hot and an inadequate CPU heatsink can cause the computer’s internal temperature to go up.

 So that’s another reason to purchase a top-of-the-line CPU cooler like the Noctua NH-D15 chromax.black.

 So now you have an idea of where I was going with the whole thing.
-I was even crazy enough to add an NVidia RTX3090 graphics card with a Corsair AX1600i 1600 Watt Titanium Certified fully modular power supply (View on Amazon)
+I also went ahead and added an NVidia RTX3090 graphics card with a Corsair AX1600i 1600 Watt Titanium Certified fully modular power supply.